Research Core Revitalization Program

 The Research Core Revitalization Program is a pilot program to strengthen campus research core capacities by supporting the upgrade, replacement, or duplication of heavily used shared research resources.
 Shared instruments, equipment, and other resources play a critical role in the research enterprise and typically have a limited lifespan.
 Although essential and highly used, these critical resources may not be eligible or competitive for federal and other external grant programs targeting new capabilities and technologies.
 Researchers across campus depend on the shared workhorse resources managed by cores, and reinvestment in these capabilities ensures continuity and productivity.

 Proposals for one-time investments in upgrade, replacement or duplication must be made by at least one lead Principal Investigator (PI) associated with a research core facility or program in any division.
 Academic staff and Clinical Health Science (CHS) faculty are invited as co-investigators and collaborative proposals are encouraged.
 An investigators can be a lead PI on only one proposal but co-PIs may participate in more than one proposal.

 Funds may be requested for upgrading, replacing, or duplicating instruments, equipment, or other shared resources.
-Continuing or operating costs (including staff labor) are not allowable under this program.
+Building infrastructure improvements, including remodeling or renovation of physical structures, are not allowable under this program.
+Continuing or operating costs (including staff labor) also are not allowable under this program.
 Cost sharing by the core, unit, department or college is expected.